appvia/tako/docs/reference/config-params.md

 # → Component

 This configuration group contains application composition related settings.
-Configuration parameters can be individually defined via set of labels (listed below) for each application stack component.
+Configuration parameters can be individually defined for each application stack component.

 ## x-k8s.disabled